Faithlife/haproxy-consul/README.md

 written to work with the information provided by [marathon-consul](https://github.com/CiscoCloud/marathon-consul).

-By default, haproxy will forward all Marathon-assigned ports.
-So if you specify that your application should own port 10000 in the "ports" member of the app JSON, haproxy will open port 10000 to direct traffic to your app.
+By default, HAProxy will forward all Marathon-assigned ports.
+So if you specify that your application should own port 10000 in the "ports" member of the app JSON, HAProxy will open port 10000 to direct traffic to your app.
 This works with auto-assigned ports (ports set to 0), as well.
 This is all automatic, you don't need to think about it other than to pull the ports from Marathon.